congyingxia/ZeroShotCapsule/README.md

 # Pytorch Version

-A pytorch version can be found here. https://github.com/nhhoang96/ZeroShotCapsule-PyTorch- Thanks to Hoang Nguyen @nhhoang96.
+A pytorch version can be found here: https://github.com/nhhoang96/ZeroShotCapsule-PyTorch-

+Thanks to Hoang Nguyen @nhhoang96.

 # Acknowledgements